photon-hq/better-grpc/README.md

 - `createGrpcServer(port: number, ...services: ServiceImpl[])`

 Creates and starts a gRPC server.
+Returns service callables that can be invoked directly or with a client ID selector: `server.MyService.method()` or `server.MyService(clientId).method()`.

 - `createGrpcClient(address: string, ...services: ServiceImpl[])`